dicebear/dicebear/README.md

 ![DiceBear Avatars](./banner.svg)

-Avatars lets you create avatar placeholders.
+Avatars allows you to create placeholder avatars.
 You can choose between simple identicons and lovely designed characters.
 And best of all: We provide a simple and free HTTP API that you can use right away!

 https://avatars.dicebear.com